Atlas-OS/Atlas/playbook/Executables/AtlasModules/Scripts/Tweaks/README.md

 ## Tweak schema

 All keys are optional except `Name`.
-Keys are applied in the order listed below.
+Action keys run in the documented machine-pass order;
+`PostUserRegistryRefresh` is phase orchestration metadata and runs only at its explicit post-live-HKCU boundary.

 | Key | Type | Meaning |
 | --- | --- | --- |